katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

         env:
           - name: NAME_OF_ENV_VAR
         ini:
-          - section: section_of_ansible.cfg_where_this_config_option_is_defined
+          - section: section_of_assible.cfg_where_this_config_option_is_defined
-            key: key_used_in_ansible.cfg
+            key: key_used_in_assible.cfg
         required: True/False
         type: boolean/float/integer/list/none/path/pathlist/pathspec/string/tmppath
         version_added: X.x

 To access the configuration settings in your plugin, use ``self.get_option(<option_name>)``.
 For most plugin types, the controller pre-populates the settings.
 If you need to populate settings explicitly, use a ``self.set_options()`` call.

-Plugins that support embedded documentation (see :ref:`ansible-doc` for the list) should include well-formed doc strings.
+Plugins that support embedded documentation (see :ref:`assible-doc` for the list) should include well-formed doc strings.
 If you inherit from a plugin, you must document the options it takes, either via a documentation fragment or as a copy.
 See :ref:`module_documenting` for more information on correct documentation.
 Thorough documentation is a good idea even if you're developing a plugin for local use.

 Developing particular plugin types
 ==================================